NHL All-Star Game: Formats

+On November 27, 2023, the NHL announced that it would be combining the four-team, three-on-three format with the fantasy draft used in the previous system.
+The league selected the captains for each of the four teams from a combined pool of both fan balloting and the NHL Hockey Operations Department, and the players then conducted a draft to determine the rosters for each team.

+Skills Competition

 The All-Star Game is preceded by the NHL All-Star Skills Competition, a competition showing the various talents of both the all-stars.
 Beginning in 2007, the All-Star weekend also featured the NHL YoungStars Game, an exhibition game exclusively featuring rookies, playing under slightly modified rules.
 In 2011 this game was eliminated in favor of having the rookies compete in the skills competition.

 History

 Benefit games

 The first official All-Star Game was held during the 1947–48 NHL season.
 Prior to that, there have been several occasions when benefit games and All-Star Games were played.

 Hod Stuart Benefit All-Star Game

 The first All-Star game in ice hockey predates the NHL.
 It was played on January 2, 1908, before 3,500 fans at the Montreal Arena between the Montreal Wanderers and a team of All-Stars players from the teams the Eastern Canada Amateur Hockey Association.
-It was held in memory of Montreal Wanderers player Hod Stuart, who had drowned three months after the Wanderers won the Stanley Cup in 1907.
+It was held in memory of Wanderers player Hod Stuart, who had drowned three months after the Wanderers won the Stanley Cup in 1907.
 The proceeds of that game (over $2,000) went to Stuart's family.